14 Valentine Patterns & Ideas

-Valentine’s Day is just around the corner, and that means it’s prime time to infuse lots of hearts and shades of red into your quilting!
+Valentine’s Day is just around the corner, and that means it’s the perfect time to start infusing lots of hearts and shades of red and pink into your quilting!
 We’ve been scouring our archives for some of our favorite Valentine patterns, quilt blocks, and other goodies and fell in love with this sweetheart of a compilation originally published back in 2017.
 We hope you fall in love with these beautiful quilted projects all over again, just like we did!

 Whether you’re looking for quilted projects for your home or a gift to make for someone special, we have lots of great Valentine patterns and projects available.
 So, in honor of February 14th, we’ve gathered together 14 of our favorite Valentine quilting ideas from quilts and quilt blocks to table runners, placemats and other quilted goodness.
 There are even a handful of freebies included for you.
 Enjoy!